 Hakeem Abdul “The Dream” Olajuwon (born January 21, 1963) is a retired Nigerian American professional basketball player who played center in the NBA.

 George Balanchine (January 22, 1904 – April 30, 1983) was a Russian American dancer and choreographer credited as the “father of American ballet.”
 The prolific choreographer co-founded the School of American Ballet and the New York City Ballet.

 Mischa Barton (born January 24, 1986) is an English American film, television, stage actress, and occasional fashion model best known for her role as Marissa Cooper in The OC.

 William Colgate (January 25, 1783 – March 25, 1857) was an English American entrepreneur who founded in 1806 what became the Colgate toothpaste company.
 He was also a lifelong philanthropist.

-Edward Lodewijk “Eddie” Van Halen (born January 26, 1955) is a Dutch American musician, songwriter and producer.
+Edward Lodewijk “Eddie” Van Halen (January 26, 1955 - October 6, 2020) was a Dutch American musician, songwriter and producer.
 He is best known as the lead guitarist, keyboardist and co-founder of the hard rock band Van Halen and is recognized as one of rock’s greatest guitar players.